felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 field I knew absolutely nothing about.
 I was rightfully terrified.

-Not wanting to waste any time, I feverishly started Googling the most basic things, like "how to devops?" and "what is devops?".
-To give you an idea of the steepness of learning curve I was faced with, check out this great video from [TechWorld with Nina](https://www.youtube.com/c/TechWorldwithNana) and count how many times something along the lines of "you need to learn" or "you need to know" is said:
+Not wanting to waste any time, I feverishly started Googling the most basic things, like "How to DevOps?" and "What is DevOps?".
+To give you an idea of the steepness of learning curve I was faced with, check out this great video from [TechWorld with Nina](https://www.youtube.com/c/TechWorldwithNana) and count how many times something along the lines of "you need to learn / know / understand" is said:

 {{< youtube 9pZ2xmsSDdo >}}

-(I counted over 30 occurences.)
+(I counted over 30 occurrences.)

 Every search result required me to do at least three other searches to understand what basic sentences meant.
 For a while, it felt like I was surrounded by buzzwords, with no one telling me anything.
-Oh how I wished [Jimmy Neutron's "book gum"](https://www.youtube.com/watch?v=x1ambhfSnBA) was real!
+Oh how I wished Jimmy Neutron's "[book gum](https://www.youtube.com/watch?v=x1ambhfSnBA)" was real!

 This process
-lasted ~~months~~ **years**, and it was not pleasant.
+lasted years, and it was unpleasant.
 I felt useless.
 I felt ashamed.
 I wished I could go back in time and learn about agile, CI/CD, and other DevOps requirements during my studies instead of having filled my brain with equations of motion that I had no use for.
 In short, at 27 years old, I already felt like I had missed the boat, and with each